People say it's hard to get rid of plastic.

 Doesn't seem like much right?

 well to me it is A LOT!
-I can see the table!
+I can actually see the table under all that!

 The truth is, getting rid of plastic is a process, it takes time, patience and organization, but it also saves you money and it teaches you to live with less.